DataStrategist/linuxRstuff/README.md

 Following the instructions [here](https://www.dropbox.com/en_GB/install-linux) are pretty painless... except if you want to perform a selective sync.
 In that case, make sure you install the `dropbox.py` they recommend, and keep in mind these two commands:

-`~/utils/dropbox.py exclude add *`      (exclude EVERYTHING from sync) `~/utils/dropbox.py exclude remove DIR` (remove DIR from exclusion list)
+`~/utils/dropbox.py exclude add *`      (exclude EVERYTHING from sync)

+`~/utils/dropbox.py exclude remove DIR` (remove DIR from exclusion list)

+## Web srvr stuff
+ If you have lighttpd as a web server...
+ `/etc/init.d/lighttpd stop`

+ `/etc/init.d/lighttpd start`